-Wool grass, sometimes spelled as one word, woolgrass, gets its common name from its obvious “woolly” appearance as it grows in clumps in wet areas.
+Wool grass, sometimes spelled as one word, woolgrass, gets its common name from its apparent “woolly” appearance as it grows in clumps in wet areas.
 It’s also like wool in that Native Americans used this plant to make a comfy stuffing for pillows.
 While the Potawatomi used it for stuffing, the Ojibwa people used it to make bags and mats.

 The term wool grass is something of a misnomer because this plant is not a grass but a sedge.
 It’s an aquatic emergent perennial found growing in colonies in wet areas, such as swamps, moist meadows, marshes, sloughs, ditches and on the edges of various bodies of water.
 It prefers peaty or sandy soils.
 It is found native throughout the eastern United States and Canada, mostly southern Canada.